eliminmax/tiny-clear-elf/armhf/README.md

     # the offset from the beginning of the file to the section header table - zero, as there is no section header table
     .4byte 0x0
   # e_flags
     # processor-specific flags.
-None are in use here.
+Specify that the latest version of the ABI is in use
-    .4byte 0x0
+    .4byte 0x05000000
   # e_ehsize
     # the size (in bytes) of the ELF header. for a 32-bit ELF, this will always be 52
     .2byte 0x34